 Seed Quality and Purity

-You want broccoli sprout seeds that are free of debris, broken bits, and seed coatings that can hold contaminants.
+You want broccoli sprout seeds that are free of debris and broken bits.
 Inspect product photos and packaging descriptions for terms like “cleaned” or “screened.”
 Suppliers that list microbial testing or provide a lot/batch number make it easier to verify quality.

 Buying from reputable sellers reduces the chance of mold, E. coli, or Salmonella on sprouting seeds.
 Look for resealable packaging and storage guidance; those indicate the seller cares about purity during transit.
 If you plan frequent sprouting, choose bulk counts that still list harvest or packing dates to avoid aged seed lots.